-What affects moving costs in Reading
+What affects cost planning for moves in Reading

 The biggest pricing difference usually comes from how efficiently the crew can work at each address.
 A short drive can still become an expensive move if the van parks a long way from the entrance, if the building has several stairs, or if a lift is small, shared or time-limited.
 By contrast, a slightly longer journey can still price well when both addresses offer driveways or easy kerb access.